jimburton/scrabble/README.md

   + Use of the `haskeline` library to enable using backspace and arrow keys in the CLI.
     Note that this changes to the `takeTurn` function in `cli/Main.hs`.

+## Optimising the data structures and making good use of functional design patterns.

 + **`v-0.3`**:
   + The dictionary is now stored in a [trie](https://en.wikipedia.org/wiki/Trie), which is a very efficient data structure for storing strings sorted by their prefixes.
 This speeds up the process of checking whether words exist.
+  + The `String` datatype is used a lot in earlier versions.
+In this version this is almost all replaced with `Data.Text`, which is much more efficient.
   + The biggest change in the library is the introduction of monadic `Either` code.
 A new type called `Evaluator` is added (see `Scrabble.Types` and `Scrabble.Evaluator`).
 This type wraps up an `Either String a` type, where the `String` is an error message and the `a` value is